Back to Articles

 • What part of me feels pressured or criticized?

-You are arguing with a part of yourself — your inner authority.
+You may be arguing with a part of yourself — your inner authority.

 3. “I couldn’t find my house.
-A successful male friend showed me a new house and said it was mine.”
+A male friend showed me a new house and told me was mine.”

 This is a positive, supportive animus dream.